RadeonOpenCompute/ROCm_Documentation/ROCm_Compiler_SDK/ROCm-Native-ISA.rst

 Creates a correctly aligned AMDHSA kernel descriptor and a symbol, <name>.kd, in the current location of the current section.
 Only valid when the OS is amdhsa. <name> must be a symbol that labels the first instruction to execute, and does not need to be previously defined.

 Marks the beginning of a list of directives used to generate the bytes of a kernel descriptor, as described in Kernel Descriptor.
 Directives which may appear in this list are described in AMDHSA Kernel Assembler Directives.
 Directives may appear in any order, must be valid for the target being assembled for, and cannot be repeated.
 Directives support the range of values specified by the field they reference in Kernel Descriptor.
-If a directive is not specified, it is assumed to have its default value, unless it is marked as “Required”, in which case it is an error to omit the directive.
+If a directive is not specified, it is assumed to have its default value, unless it is marked as "Required", in which case it is an error to omit the directive.
 This list of directives is terminated by an .end_amdhsa_kernel directive.

 **AMDHSA Kernel Assembler Directives**